SwiftERM Hyper-personalisation for ecommerce email marketing

 What remains to be determined is the right mix of techniques.
 If the marketing spend needs to

 Some of these realignments will take time to bear fruit, some will instantly blow your mind.
-Picking the right one to implement immediately makes the distinction between professional marketers.
-But because of the nature of digital and AI—and because there are implementation options that make it possible to put some changes in place with minimal ramp-up time.
+Picking the right one to implement can be a difficult decision, that requires detailed consideration.
+However because of the nature of digital and AI, and because there are implementation options available to put some changes in place with minimal set-up.

 More cost-effective: Do more with less